ahebwa49/e-commerce/README.md

 git clone https://github.com/ahebwa49/e-commerce.git
 ```

-Make sure you have installed Docker and Docker Compose
+NB: Make sure you have installed Docker and Docker Compose if you want to run prisma server on localhost

 # Backend